1 October 2018, John Denton

 All proposals must involve at least one UK-based SME but universities and research organisations can be part of consortia bids.
 Proposals must include at least one participant who is a content creator, and must develop tools, products or services for creating and delivering immersive content.

-The full competition scope will be made live Oct 1st on the Innovate UK Competitions Page and via www.immerseuk.org
+The full competition scope is live from Oct 1st on the Innovate UK Competitions Page and via www.immerseuk.org

 We at GMV, are very excited about both these funds and the opportunities they afford this sector.
 We look forward to helping you find out more and hopefully to begin working on your bids.